MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 # Reset or recover a Surface Hub

-This article describes how to reset or recover a Microsoft Surface Hub.
+This article describes how to reset a Microsoft Surface Hub.

 [Resetting the Surface Hub](#reset-a-surface-hub) returns its operating system to the last cumulative Windows update, and removes all local user files and configuration information.
 The information that is removed includes the following: